 Leitmotif: Babi has one in the original game, as did Ivan.
 The latter is also used for Hama because, as revealed in The Lost Age, she's Ivan's sister.
 Even though a dramatic track plays in the presence of the villains in the same game, it's used for the game's Bonus Boss as well.
 The Lost Age gives Briggs a laid-back one that plays during one scene, specifically during his getaway scene.
 The same game gives the game's villains, Karst and Agatio, one that's used more often (and unlike what their predecessors had, it's used exclusively for them), with theirs being a dramatic-sounding one that their battle music is based on.

-Linear Warriors, Quadratic Wizards: Not in the attacks but in the healing Psynergy.
+Played straight with healing Psynergy.
 Isaac's (the leader and warrior type of the team) healing psynergy exactly doubles whenever he learns another.
 Mia's (The Medic and White Mage of the group) healing Psynergy doubles and then pentuples as they are learned.